 The name Dali17 ties Dali’s influence and history to the original 17 Mile Drive, where he lived and worked.
 This is the first permanent Dali exhibition located on the West Coast and the largest private collection on exhibition in the United States.
 It has previously been exhibited in Spain and Belgium.

-Monterey was the only place outside of Spain where Salvador Dali lived and painted in the early 1940’s.
-While living in the Monterey area, Dali was heavily involved in the social art scene.
+Monterey was the only place in the United States where Salvador Dali lived and painted.
+While living in the Monterey Peninsula during the 1940’s, Dali was heavily involved in the social art scene.
 As an early Carmel Art Association member, he exhibited vintage-sourced photographs and generously gave his time to help jury competitive art exhibitions for high school students throughout California.
 Dali and his wife Gala stayed at the Hotel Del Monte in 1941 and 1942 and when the Navy took over during WWII they were moved to Cottage Row at the Del Monte Lodge, now the Lodge at Pebble Beach, where they stayed from 1943 to 1948.

 Well known throughout the world, Dali drew a wide variety of friends and associates from the art, film and entertainment industries.
 Celebrities including Walt Disney, Bob Hope, Andy Warhol and Gloria Vanderbilt were pictured at Dali’s parties.